Hiind9/terraform-IaC/README.md

-# terraform-IaC to create 2 VMs and DataBase
+# Terraform-IaC to create 2 VMs and DataBase